jaeriver/DL_Lambda_Serving/README.md

 ## Workloads
 - Image Classification with CNN models
-- NLP (Neuro-Linguistic Programming) with Bert, Transformer (preparing)
+- NLP (Natural Language Processing) with Bert, Transformer (preparing)

 ## To Do
 - All NLP scenario